sarasafer59-hash/sarasafer59-hash/README.md

   <em>
     I am a <b>Data Science Engineer</b> <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="30px"> with a strong background in Machine learning, Generative AI, Data Engineering and applied AI systems.

   Currently working at **KSB SE & Co.
-KGaA** in Germany 🇩🇪, where I build LLM-based applications, develop RAG pipelines on Databricks, and conduct research on advanced time-series models like TiReX with xLSTM architecture.
+KGaA** in Germany as an **AI Engineer**, where I build LLM-based applications, develop RAG pipelines on Databricks, and conduct research on advanced time-series models like TiReX with xLSTM architecture.
   </em>
 </p>